“Wen Gott lieb hat, den lässt er fallen in dieses Land.”

 The 20th century produced two world wars.
 The first was fought in the distant trenches of France and Belgium, but the second came knocking at Perther’s front door.
 Adolf Hitler became chancellor of Germany in 1933 and decided to figuratively pitch his tent in the Gaden, calling it home.
 Hitler began the Second World War that Germany grossly lost.
 Thankfully, the Allied band of brothers safeguarded the hallowed Augustinian seat, securing its prosperity for centuries to come and your timely visit.

 Join our Germany & Austria Highlights tour and visit Berchtesgaden with Harriman

 Brett Harriman’s Berchtesgaden-Eagle’s Nest guidebook is updated for 2016!

 (The 2016 edition of “Self-guided Berchtesgaden, Obersalzberg & Hitler’s Eagle’s Nest” has been retired.
-The upcoming 2017 edition will not be sold as an individual title but instead will be placed within our newly published Self-guided Munich, Ludwig’s Castles & Hitler’s Eagle’s Nest guidebook out this summer.)
+The upcoming edition will not be sold as an individual title but instead will be placed within our new Self-guided Munich, Ludwig’s Castles & Hitler’s Eagle’s Nest guidebook out in 2018.)